jdunkerley/jdunkerley/enso-fund-performance/post.md

 ## Computing Daily Returns

-To compute the daily returns of the fund, we need to account for both the changes in valuation and the cash flows (deposits and withdrawals).
+To compute the fund's daily returns, we need to account for both changes in valuation and cash flows (deposits and withdrawals).
 Firstly, joining the two datasets on the date field allows us to see both the valuation and any transactions on the same date.
-As there may be dates with no transactions, we use a left join to ensure all valuation dates are retained.
+Because there may be dates with no transactions, we use a left join to retain all valuation dates.
 Then, we sort the data by date to ensure chronological order.

 ![Joined Data](image-1.png)